GDI512/utest/README.md

 # About
-This is a small, macro-free unit testing library designed to provide most of the functionality of larger testing frameworks without the associated compile time overhead.
+μtest is a small, macro-free unit testing library designed to provide most of the functionality of larger testing frameworks without the associated compile time overhead.
-Instead of relying on the preprocessor, it makes use of the C++20 <source_location> and lambda expressions, making the structure of your tests more similar to the actual C++ code.
+Instead of relying on the preprocessor, it makes use of the C++20 <source_location> and lambda expressions, making the structure of your tests more similar to an actual C++ code.

 # Getting started
 For now, the best way to add μtest to your (CMake) project is to clone this repository and add it via the `add_subdirectory()` command.
 This will create the alias target `utest::utest` that can be linked to your executables just like any other library through `target_link_libraries()`.

 The example below is a sample test pasted from *test/vector.cpp*.
-It demonstrates almost all of μtest's features, most notably the way your executables interact with the predefined `main()` function.
+It demonstrates almost all of μtest's features, most notably the way your `test::executable` interacts with the predefined `main()` function.

 ```c++
 #include <utest.hpp>
 #include <vector>

 test::executable test::test = [] {